JStonham/notes/README.md

 `1.1.0`  ---->  `1.0.1`

+Try to avoid having lots of dependencies, as when the bigger libraries release their latest version, your software may need to wait an additional amount of time for the smaller libraries it depends on to catch up with their dependencies on the bigger libraries.

 ## Software Communication

 An application program interface (API) is a set of routines, protocols, and tools for building software applications.
 They specify how software components should interact.